 Trancework or hypnotherapy is a mind-body approach in which the practitioner guides the client into a relaxed yet concentrated state of consciousness where deeper creativity, insight, and awareness can be accessed.
 Hypnotherapy is a powerful pathway to stronger connection with the self.
 Contrary to popular media portrayals, hypnosis cannot be used for “mind control” or to force someone to do something they do not want.
 Rather, entering the state of hypnosis and engaging in hynotherapeutic change depends upon the willingness of the client.

-Hypnotherapy Certification with The Horizon Center School of Hypnotherapy, year-long course including live instruction and supervised practicum, taught by Linda Campbell (in progress)
+Hypnotherapy Certification with The Horizon Center School of Hypnotherapy, year-long 160 hour course in basic and advanced hypnotherapy techniques to address a wide range of emotional and behavioral goals including live instruction and supervised practicum.
+Taught by Linda Campbell and completed in 2022

 My experience with hands-on bodywork is another aspect of my work that distinguishes it from talk-based approaches and clinical mental health.
 Though bodywork with me is currently not possible due to pandemic safety considerations, it remains a core part of my perspective when practicing somatics.